 - Solution #59: Analytics handover

-Solution #10 defines a set of procedures to support change of the serving NWDAF when the change of NWDAF is triggered by the.
-Whether a new NWDAF is required or the old serving NWDAF can be reused is decided by a target.
-When a new NWDAF is selected by a new (target) AMF due to the AMF relocation, the new selected NWDAF may retrieve analytics data and collected input data from the old serving NWDAF.
-The solution also defines a procedure that supports updating NWDAF service consumers with information of a new NWDAF instance.
+Clause 6.10.2.4 in Solution #10 defines a set of procedures to support change of the serving NWDAF when the change of NWDAF is triggered by the AMF relocation due to UE mobility.
+Whether a new NWDAF is required or the old serving NWDAF can be reused is decided by a target AMF.
+When a new NWDAF is selected by a new (target) AMF due to the AMF relocation, the new selected NWDAF may retrieve analytics context information (e.g., analytics data and collected input data) from the old serving NWDAF using Nnwdaf_AnalyticsInfo service operations.
+The solution also defines a procedure that supports updating NWDAF service consumers with information of a new NWDAF instance by extending Namf_Communication_UEContextTransfer.

 Solution #57 defines a set of procedures to support change of the serving NWDAF instance when the change of NWDAF instance is triggered by the mobility of the UE.
 The serving NWDAF is informed of the UE mobility event by the old (source) AMF or a new (target) AMF, and decides the NWDAF relocation.
-The serving NWDAF may send stored analytics data and collected input data to the new NWADF during the relocation procedure.
+The serving NWDAF may send analytics context information (e.g., stored analytics data and collected input data) to the new NWADF during the relocation procedure using a new Nnwdaf_AnalyticsRelocation service.

 Solution #26 defines a procedure to support change of the serving NWDAF instance when the change of NWDAF instance is triggered by the old serving NWDAF.
-The old serving NWDAF may select a new NWDAF instance based on NF profile from the NRF.
-The new selected NWDAF may retrieve analytics data and collected input data from the old serving NWDAF.
+The old serving NWDAF may select a new NWDAF instance based on NF profile obtained from the NRF.
+The new selected NWDAF may retrieve analytics context information (e.g., analytics data and collected input data) from the old serving NWDAF using a new Nnwdaf_AnalyticsRelocation service.

-Solution #59 defines a set of procedures to support change of the serving NWDAF when the change of NWDAF is triggered by the old serving NWDAF, as like Solution #26.
+Solution #59 defines a set of procedures to support change of the serving NWDAF when the change of NWDAF is triggered by the old serving NWDAF, as like in Solution #26.
 The old serving NWDAF may select a new NWDAF instance based on NF profile received from the NRF.
-In the procedure, the old serving NWDAF may send collected historic data and stored analytics to selected NWDAF with analytics context information.
-The solution also defines the option that the old serving NWDAF may send collected historic data and stored analytics to the potential candidate NWDAFs and select a target NWDAF when the actual handover is triggered.
+In the procedure, the old serving NWDAF may send analytics context information (e.g., collected historic data and stored analytics) to selected NWDAFs with analytics context information using an extended Nnwdaf_AnalyticsSubscription service operation.
+The solution also defines the option that the old serving NWDAF may prepare for a relocation by sending analytics context information (e.g., collected historic data and stored analytics) to the potential candidate NWDAFs and select a final target NWDAF when the actual handover is triggered.

 All solutions have commonality that analytics data and input data collected by the old serving NWDAF can be transferred from the old serving NWDAF to the new target NWDAF.
 Solution #10 and #57 are handling the scenario that the serving NWDAF is changed due to change of the consumer NF which again is triggered by the UE mobility.
 Meanwhile, Solutions #26 is handling the scenarios that the serving NWDAF is changed by the reselection of NWDAF instances to support e. g. offloading, load balancing and network resource configuration.
-Overall, two categories of solutions, push and pull types to transfer the analytics context from the source to the target NWDAF, are proposed.
+Solution #59 is addressing both cases.
+Overall, two categories of solutions, push (#26, #59) and pull (#10, #57) types to transfer the analytics context from the source to the target NWDAF, are proposed.